hojjunekim/orbslam3/README.md

 # inside docker container, build orbslam3 ros2 package
 colcon build --cmake-args -DCMAKE_CXX_FLAGS="-w" --symlink-install --packages-select orbslam3
 ```
+Be aware that you only need to build package once since the entire ros2_ws directory is mounted to docker container.

 ## How to use
 1. Start container and source the workspace.